Brandwatch: Investment

 The company received $6 million in venture capital from Nauta Capital in March 2012.
 In March 2014, Brandwatch partnered with Gnip, a social media API company, to release a new application that would allow users to access more social data and analytics.
 By May 2014, Brandwatch had gained $22 million from a new round of funding led by Highland Capital.
-In September 2015, Brandwatch launched a French website., On October 29, 2015, Brandwatch raised $33 million in Series C funding, led by Partech Investors, to invest further growth in the US.
+In September 2015, Brandwatch launched a French website., On 29 October 2015, Brandwatch raised $33 million in Series C funding, led by Partech Investors, to invest further growth in the US.
 In February 2021, Brandwatch was acquired by Cision.

 PeerIndex acquisition

 PeerIndex was a London-based company, founded by Azeem Azhar, providing social media analytics based on footprints from use of major social media services.
-Part of an emerging group of social media analytics providers, PeerIndex helped social media contributors assess and score their influence and benefit from the social capital they have built up.
+Part of an emerging group of social media analytics providers, PeerIndex helped social media contributors to assess and score their influence and benefit from the social capital they have built up.
 PeerIndex tracked approximately 45 million Twitter profiles, making the company one of the leaders in its sector.

 Brandwatch acquired PeerIndex in December 2014.
 With the use of PeerIndex technology, Brandwatch created their Audiences product, which they released in July 2016.